mveteanu/mveteanu/README.md

 My name is Marian Veteanu.
 Here you can find some of my old projects.
 Some of them go back to 1991.

-While here you can also visit some of my old websites:
+If this seems fun you can also visit some of my old websites:

 - 🌐 vmasoft.net https://vmasoft.net
 - 🌐 PowerTests https://powertests.net